-For the Independent Control Functions, the principles of remuneration stated above are similar.
-However, it should be noted that:

-• The objectives cannot include specific financial objectives of the bodies they are supposed to control.
-The variable part of remuneration of the Independent Control Functions is independent from the performance of the operational units and areas that are submitted to their control.
+For the Independent Control Functions (risk management, actuarial function, audit and compliance), the principles of remuneration stated above are similar.
+However, it should be noted that the objectives do not include the financial objectives of the bodies they are supposed to control.
+The transversal performance objective is admitted at maximum 20% of the variable part of their remuneration.